 Achieving a new normal in health care won’t come from expanding traditional models or incrementally changing them.
 What’s needed is a new health ecosystem, structured around how patients experience health, dedicated to delivering effective solutions, and premised on consistently measuring the health outcomes that matter most to patients.
 The new normal in health care is being defined by organizations that design solutions around patients’ needs and measurably improve outcomes that affect quality of life and dignity of death.

-Elizabeth Teisberg is a professor at Dell Medical School at the University of Texas at Austin and executive director of the Value Institute for Health and Care.
-Scott Wallace is an associate professor at Dell Medical School and managing director at the Value Institute.
+Elizabeth Teisberg is a professor at Dell Medical School and McCombs School of Business at the University of Texas, Austin; executive director of the Value Institute for Health and Care, and the Cullen Trust for Higher Education Distinguished University Chair.
+Scott Wallace is an associate professor at Dell Medical School and managing director of the Value Institute for Health and Care.